microsoft/PartnerResources/_docs/Skilling/AI ML Academy/content/Prebuilt AI.md

 -->
 ### Vision

-Cognitive Services features (1) the ability to leverage off-the-shelf APIs pretrained to tag and analyze your images and video, and (2) customizable models that allow you to train models using your own data.
+AI Services features (1) the ability to leverage off-the-shelf APIs pretrained to tag and analyze your images and video, and (2) customizable models that allow you to train models using your own data.

 **Computer Vision**